cyplo/blog/content/pages/about.md

 I like testing, I taught various aspects of TDD in an apprenticeship course.

-## Day jobs

-**Head of Core Engineering** at Form3, _May 2019 - now_
+**Head of Engineering: Core** at Form3, _May 2019 - now_

-I am responsible for 3 engineering teams, each having its own technical leadership structure.
-I work closely with product leadership on the vision for the shared services at the organisation and with other team leads and section heads on execution planning.
+I am responsible for 6 engineering teams, an architect and an SRE Lead.
+We are creating inter-bank payment distributed systems in Go and Java.
+Each team has its own technical leadership structure and I oversee those leaders myself.
+I work closely with product leadership on the vision of the shared services at the organisation and with other team leads and section heads on execution planning.
 I help with establishing standards across multiple teams while providing architectural and technical support.
 I review the more sensitive code & documentation contributions.
 I guide people through their growth as team leaders and individual developers alike.

 **Software Engineer** at balena, _October 2018 - May 2019_

 I worked remotely on **Rust** crates compiled into NPM packages through the power of **WASM**.
 As all of the above is on the bleeding edge - I find, report and fix bugs throughout the ecosystem.

-**Software Craftsman** (Consultant) at Codurance, _January 2017 - October 2018_
+**Software Craftsman** at Codurance, _January 2017 - October 2018_

 Helping client teams grow - working within software teams and teaching technical concepts as well as improving the process.
 Running workshops (e.g. Legacy Code Retreat, advanced git, **TDD**).